rodalton/watson-functions/README.md

 ## IBM Cloud Functions
 As mentioned above, IBM Cloud Functions provides a serverless/Function-as-a-Service platform.
-We'll call the functions provided in this repository from a dialog node in Watson Assistant - to do so, we'll first need to create Actions using IBM Cloud Functions.
+You can call the functions provided in this repository from a dialog node in Watson Assistant - to do so, we'll first need to create Actions using IBM Cloud Functions.

 1. Login to IBM Cloud and select Functions from the IBM Cloud Catalog
 2. Ensure your IBM Cloud Region is set to US South